philippmossier/dotfiles/README.md

 https://docs.microsoft.com/en-us/windows/wsl/wsl-config

-🐞 **WSL2 always ROOT user Bug when using multiple WSL2 distros:**
+🐞 **WSL2 always ROOT user Bug solution (needed for multiple `wsl --import` distros):**

+WSL2 starts always with root user at start of a new wsl-session which results in no access to the imported files (distro-backups.tar).

+This solution gives you back your standard user at login.
-Needed to solve this wierd bug where i always was logged into root at start of a new wsl-session and had no access to my backups (exported .tar files) I needed to modify the windows registry to use standard user in all my disto copies.
+I needed to modify the windows registry to use my standard user in all my disto copies.

 🛠️ Windows Registry Key path: